This clash of modern and Greek mythology is an exposé not meant for the weak; it’s sharing the best modern mythology and its evolution through media.

 The romantic relationship between Achilles and Patroclus has often been debated by historians.
 The romantic aspects and point of view sets it apart from other Iliad retellings.

-The overt romance may change how some might view the original story.
+The overt romance may change how some readers view the original story.
 While many argue whether the relationship between Patroclus and Achilles is inherently queer, Miller shocks readers by explicitly introducing them as a couple.

 “The point of view frames the plot and runs the risk of making assumptions about the sexuality of Achilles, but I don’t think it’s wrong to assume the nature and the bond they felt, “expressed Kurnas, “The Iliad is silent about this, it doesn’t say one thing one way or another.
 It wouldn’t have been uncommon for Greek men to be with Greek men in that era anyway.
 The only red flag would be ‘Why isn’t Achilles talking to a wife’ because, from what I understand, relationships with men would have been expected.
 Representationally, this is important to see, having interpretations of masculinity that vary and don’t fall into traditional stereotypes”